Lake Norman Spray Foam FAQ

 Can I install spray foam myself?

-Where can spray foam be used?
+Where can spray foam be installed in a U.S. home?

 How does spray foam compare to other insulation materials?